 As this groups of quilts were designated for Project Linus, many of the blocks have a happy and cheery get well theme.
 The quilts below were drawn by a group of students from different schools in a metro area who participated in a diversity program.
 They did a wonderful job drawing the squares and contributing to comforting a child with a homemade comfort quilts.

 Backing For the Quilt

 The classroom quilt is appropriate for all ages – if the children can draw – they can participate in a classroom quilt.
+There is no skill level required and some of the youngest artists are the most creative!
 The handprint version of the classroom quilt is also an interactive project for very young children while introducing children how to contribute to a community service project or nonprofit organization.

 Another fun and rewarding Community Service Project for kids is to help make sleep mats for the homeless.
 Plastic bags are recycled to make sleep mats by turning the plastic bags into plarn and then knitted or crocheted into the sleep mat.
 Plarn is plastic yarn made from plastic bags.

 How can kids help?
 Each sleep mat takes 500-700 plastic bags.
 That is alot of bags!
 Collecting plastic bags (and a valuable recycling exercise) can be done individually or as a group effort.

 The plastic bags can then be made into plarn!
 Making plarn is very easy and also very labor intensive due to the number of bags.
 I’ve included a resource How To Make Plarn and how to hold a Plarn Bag Drive.
 I have found that children interested in Community Service Projects like the Classroom Quilt are also interested in making plarn.